Frequently Asked Questions

 A: Ultimately it is up to each Doctor to set their own prices.
 The average price of orthotics range from $385- $475/pr.

-Q: Are your orthotics really hard?
+Q: Are orthotics hard and uncomfortable?

 Back to the top